 There are a maximum of 49 active Deputy Lieutenant appointments allowable for East Sussex – currently there are 36 assisting the Lord Lieutenant.
 The number is based on a formula (contained in the Lieutenancy Act 1997) relating to the population of the County .
 That may sound a lot but East Sussex has approx. 850,000 people who live in one city and many villages and towns.

 Deputy Lieutenants come from all walks of life and all parts of the County and are honoured for their contribution to the Nation and/or the County.

 The Lord Lieutenant leads this influential network of Deputy Lieutenants and provides the organisation for their individual networks to interlock for the benefit of East Sussex’s varied communities.

-Their local and specialist knowledge and experience is increasingly being used to positive effect in key sectors ranging from education to youth services, and from business to the rural economy.
+Their local and specialist knowledge and experience is increasingly being used to positive effect in key sectors ranging from education to youth services, and from business and the rural economy to social welfare.

 They are the eyes and ears of the Lieutenancy in our local communities and liaise closely with the local authorities with whom we have much common cause.